 - The Secretary shall hold all ballots until they are presented to the Tabulation Committee at the beginning of the Annual Meeting.

 Section 3.
 Tabulation of the sealed ballots shall take place at the beginning of the Annual Meeting.

-(c) A simple majority of the votes cast shall be required for the election of new Officers
+- A simple majority of the votes cast shall be required for the election of new Officers and Directors.

 Section 4.
 Duties of the new Officers and Directors shall be assumed following the completion of Old Business at the Annual Meeting.

 Section 1.
 A Tabulation Committee shall be appointed by the President prior to the beginning of the Annual Meeting or at any Special Meeting requiring tabulation of written ballots.